Friday, January 31, 2020

 Friday, January 03, 2020

 It's maybe a strange accident all the films on this list are American (save one), but I doubt it.
-American flag tweet!
-Dear friends in Europe and abroad: in case it doesn't travel, I am being sarcastic..
-In about one to five more years we should get our act back together, electoral-college-strangling-Americarily speaking.
-I guess all we can do until then is crank out adrenalin-packed escapism and say: 'Yo, world, why not disappear down the rabbit hole mit uns?
+American flag hashtag!
+Sorry, Rest of the World, in about one to five more years we should get our act back together, electoral college wise.
+I guess all we can do until then is crank out adrenalin-packed escapism and say: 'Welt, warum nicht kommt verschwinden im Kaninchenbaumit mit uns?
 Wir haben CBD!'

-Argue about ART in cinema as art if thou wish but there's no reality anymore.
-There is no 'morality' to rail against, no church imposing enough to incite fascist riots at surrealist anti-papal movie screenings.
-All western institutions have long learned to incorporate their own critiques ("fight corporations with Coke!") as per Debord's concept of recuperation; even homesickness has become an escapist fantasy.
-Kansas mud-mired Dorothy misses Oz so much she keeps hitting herself on the head to simulate a tornado, but with every visit, the Technicolor of Oz fades just a bit more to muddy red, and back in Kansas she finds her vision has permanently blurred from all the concussions.
+Argue about ART in cinema all you want, oh my brothers, but the words "fake news" have forever torn asunder consensual reality.
+Meanwhile all western institutions have long learned to incorporate their own critiques ("fight corporations with Coke!".
+Even addictioin has become an escapist fantasy.
+Kansas mud-mired Dorothy misses Oz so much she keeps hitting herself on the head to simulate a tornado, but with every visit, the Technicolor of Oz fades just a bit more to muddy red.
+Back in Kansas she finds her vision permanently blurred from all the concussions.
 It's called addiction, Dorothy!
 And one look at your Kansas reality and we can't quite blame you.
+Next time, ask old Huck if he has some corn mash back of the hog shed.
+Makes the sepia glow real pretty.
+Ain't Oz, but it's all right.

-Myth is the mirror shield with which we may behold Medusa.
-Straight-up, the gorgon offers only the wrong kind of stoning.
+For me, the best films are those that embody archetypal myths, the mirror shield with which we may behold Medusa.
+Beheld directly, she offers only the wrong kind of stoning.
 This factors into these choices: 2011's Melancholia is way too apt for repeat viewings.
-I cried during Tree of Life (also 2011) but I watched it in the theater minutes after I had taken shrooms, and then learned my dad was dying, so the fact I had a spiritual experience disqualifies my judgement.
+I cried during Tree of Life (also 2011) but I watched it in the theater mere minutes after I had taken shrooms, and got a call--in the theater before the show started--that my dad was dying.
+So the fact I had a spiritual experience watching that fancy-flighting folly disqualifies my judgement.
 After six viewings, I still am only halfway to appreciating Inherent Vice.
 Maybe I'd resonate differently with it if I lived in LA?
 It took me 20 viewings to appreciate Big Lebowski.
-What a ride that's "been."
+What a ride that's been.
+Now I love it.
+I'm cuckoo for it.

-These are the films from this decade that vibrated my kundalini fibers with their astonishing then-ness.
-You may disagree, but what does it matter?
-This kind of decade is beyond mere time and passing, it's become like a marijuana plant trimmed at the top so it grows out, fertile but stunted, outward bound.
+These picks of the decade aren't merely some laborious bourgeois corralling of international art films about social injustice or average bloke sink washing--who needs 'em?
+These are the films from this decade that vibrated my kundalini fibers with their astonishing Perseus shield mythic acumen.
+You may disagree with my selections, but what does it matter?
+Agreement is a thing proved futile.
+This kind of decade is beyond mere time and passing, it's become like a marijuana plant, trimmed at the top to skunk it out: fertile but stunted, outward bound but trapped in the confines of its closet.
+We shall overcome.... again.... and again.
+There is no there or even here, just 1s, 0s and synapses.

 1. IT FOLLOWS